minishrink/trash/proof.md

 It is self-evident that, given a space of sufficient dimension such that there exists both a library and fatfucking facilities,
-there will necessarily exist a [[cryptid]] living in these facilities, shunning sunlight, and subsisting off algebraic texts.
+there will necessarily exist a [[cryptid]] living in these facilities, shunning sunlight, and subsisting off algebraic texts [1].

 In this paper, we hypothesise the existence of such a creature by encapsulating this entity in a category,